cosmos/ibc-go/docs/requirements/ics27-multiplexed-requirements.md

 ### Leveraged Lending

-Nolus enables users to borrow assets and use the inflation from staking rewards to repay the interest on the principle. e.g. a user could deposit 10 OSMO as collatoral for a 25 OSMO position.
+Nolus enables users to borrow assets and use the inflation from staking rewards to repay the interest on the principle. e.g. a user could deposit 10 OSMO as collateral for a 25 OSMO position.
 When a user opens a position, an Interchain Account is opened on Osmosis and the loan amount is sent to the account with management of the account through the Nolus chain.

 ### Cross-chain NFT minting